 - Opened A New Food Pantry for the Upper East Side

 - Supported a “Safe Haven” for Homeless New Yorkers on the UES

 - House Homeless Families in Vacant Apartments Now

 - Authored the New Public Campaign Finance System to Get Big Money Out

 - Weakened the Influence of Special Interest Money in Politics

 - Eliminated Outside Income and Legal Bribery

-- Voter Information Portal Law Enacted
+- Online Voter Registration and Voter Information Portal Laws

 - Millions for the Community Voted for by Residents in Participatory Budgeting